kohyar/set_multiple_VMs_environment/README.md

 * Install npm on guest
 * Install our application to Query performance metrics in each node

-The we install cAdvisor.
-First clone the cAdvisor from it's repository:<br/>
-<code>$ git clone https://github.com/google/cadvisor.git </code>

-Running cAdvisor in a Docker Container:<br/>
+Running cAdvisor in a Docker Container(we cloned the cAdvisor from it's repository in script):<br/>
 <code>VERSION=v0.35.0 # use the latest release version from https://github.com/google/cadvisor/releases
 sudo docker run \
   --volume=/:/rootfs:ro \